MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 > <hostname> <DNS server IP>
 ```

 To resolve the error, configure your DNS servers to resolve all Arc resource bridge required URLs.
-The DNS servers must be correctly provided when deploying Arc resource bridge.
+The DNS servers must be correctly provided when you deploy Arc resource bridge.

 ### KVA timeout error

-The KVA timeout error is a generic error that can be the result of a variety of network misconfigurations that involve the management machine, For instance, the appliance VM or Control Plane IP may not have communication with each other, to the internet, or required URLs.
+The KVA timeout error is a generic error caused by various network misconfigurations that involve the management machine, For instance, the appliance VM or Control Plane IP may not have communication with each other, to the internet, or required URLs.
 These communication failures are often due to issues with DNS resolution, proxy settings, network configuration, or internet access.

 For clarity, management machine refers to the machine where deployment CLI commands are being run.
 Appliance VM is the VM that hosts Arc resource bridge.
 Control Plane IP is the IP of the control plane for the Kubernetes management cluster in the Appliance VM.